danomatika/PdParty/doc/composerpack/README.md

 Also included are two useful vanilla-only abstraction libraries that make working with vanilla/libpd-based projects easier:

-* rj: [rjlib](https://github.com/rjdj/rjlib), developed for the RjDj ecosystem
+* lib/rj: [rjlib](https://github.com/rjdj/rjlib), developed for the RjDj ecosystem
-* rc: [rc-patches](https://github.com/danomatika/rc-patches), extended patch set from the [robotcowboy project](http://robotcowboy.com), designed to work with rjlib
+* lib/rc: [rc-patches](https://github.com/danomatika/rc-patches), extended patch set from the [robotcowboy project](http://robotcowboy.com), designed to work with rjlib

 There are two ways you can utilize either of these in your scenes: include a copy of the rj and/or rc folder within your scene folder or add a copy to the libs PdParty folder using the WebDAV server.